apereo/cas/app/src/main/resources/overlay/helmcharts/helm/README.md

 ## Helm Charts for CAS

-The current helm chart for cas-server is a WIP.
+The current helm chart for cas-server is a and it is expected that enhancements will be contributed as it is used for more installations.
-It needs work and probably won't maintain backwards compatibility.
-Contributions welcome.
 Eventually it would be nice to support running containers with bootadmin and config-server pre-configured to work, and to have cas-management available as its own helm chart (or running as part of this one).
 The chart supports mapping in arbitrary volumes and cas config can be specified in values files.

 ### Install Kubernetes (Docker for Windows/Mac, Minikube, K3S, Rancher, etc)

 [Docker Desktop](https://www.docker.com/products/docker-desktop)

 [Minikube](https://minikube.sigs.k8s.io/docs/start/)